Here is some of the kit we have inhouse:

 Apple Mac Mini quad-core computer.

-Logic Pro 9 and X – recording and editing software, extended with a wide variety of third party plug-ins such as Melodyne and UAD.
+Logic Pro X – recording and editing software, extended with a wide variety of third party plug-ins such as Melodyne and UAD.
 (Logic Pro 9 also available)

-UAD Apollo 8 – new to the studio this Thunderbolt interface with 4 preamps integrates beautifully with Apple hardware and also brings the ability to run UAD plugins both during tracking and mixdown.
+UAD Apollo 8 – This Thunderbolt interface with 4 preamps integrates beautifully with Apple hardware and also brings the ability to run UAD plugins both during tracking and mixdown.
 I have recently added an Apollo Twin to this to give two further preamps plus a bit more DSP grunt.

 Mackie Control Universal Pro – moving fader control surface with extender for a total of 16 channels.